diogo-paixao/hversion/readMe.md

 Use Up and Down arrows to navigate through installed Houdini versions.
 Press Enter to select the version you want to associate with .hip, .hipnc, and .hiplc files.

+And now you can just left-click on the .hip files you want to open and Houdini will launch with the selected version.

 Press Escape to exit without making changes.

 ## 📁 Example Output in Terminal